Discover how director Solomon Jagwe transformed ActorCore’s 3D people into an all-singing and dancing music video audience.

 The final result

-Before we get into how Jagwe created the video, let’s take a look at the final result showing ActorCore characters as an audience:
+Before we get into how Jagwe created the video, let’s take a look at the final result showing ActorCore characters as a 3D audience:

 The characters that you see in the background are all from the ActorCore series, animated in iClone, using ActorCore mocap, Perception Neuron Studio mocap suit data and rendered in the Unreal Engine.